 - Task sequencing

 - Synthesizing information

 - Spatial skills

-Even if a child has a propensity for a certain intelligence such as music, it is helpful to introduce the brain to information in lots of different ways.
+Even if a child has a propensity for a specific intelligence, such as music, it is helpful to introduce the brain to information in many different ways.

 Cognitive neuroscientist Bruce Perry says that the more varied the ways the brain receives information, the stronger the neural connections for that piece of information are.
-What is your brain going to remember more easily- reading a text about Italy- or going to Italy and seeing the ruins of ancient Romans, tasting Italian pizza and wine, feeling the black sands of Sicily between your toes, etc.
+What will your brain remember more easily- reading a text about Italy- or going to Italy and seeing the ruins of ancient Romans, tasting Italian pizza and wine, feeling the black sands of Sicily between your toes, etc?